raspberrypilearning/pi-tag/en/step_2.md

 You will need one set of hardware per player, so for example if you have two tag players you will need to double the kit quantities on this list.

-We used the [Monk Makes clever card kit](https://www.monkmakes.com/cck/){:target="_blank"} which contains all of the following components:
+We recommend using the [Monk Makes clever card kit](https://www.monkmakes.com/cck/){:target="_blank"} which contains all of the following components:

 + RFID tag reader
 + RFID tag or card